On Quitting

 2. To challenge myself

-I spent eight years at Paystack and it got too comfortable.
+I spent nine years at Paystack and it got too comfortable.
 Work was challenging but not in the ways I’m interested in.
 My studio experiments were also within my comfort zone.
 I want to find out how well I do outside an environment of my own making.

 3. To work differently

 When I started at Paystack, I was a visionary product designer and engineer.
 When I left, I was a reliable producer and decent manager.
 I put a lot into my job and loved the people I worked with, but being a manager doesn’t fulfil me.
-I prefer to be a maker.

-4. To earn more
+4. To expand

 This phase of my life is about building global roots.
 I’m starting from London and moving outwards from here.
 Leaving Paystack was step one.